 5. Creative Studio

 We’ve all picked up some new hobbies in the past couple of years and your garage can be a great space to store necessary materials for you to enjoy this new activity.
-Whether it’s an art studio or musical practice room, here are some tips to inspire your renovation.
+Whether it’s an art studio or musical practice room, here are some great garage makeover ideas for the creative in your life.

 We recommend flooring that can be easily cleaned, so you’re not afraid to make a mess in your garage art studio.
 A workbench or craft station, that’s easily accessible to you, could be set up alongside the wall.
 If available, organize a space where your paintings can hang and dry.